 Covenant Enforcement

 The Ash Meadows neighborhood is a covenant controlled community subject to the Community Declaration for Ash Meadows (the Declaration).
-The Declaration document was executed by the Developer of Ash Meadows neighborhood filed in the Adams County Clerk and Recorder's Office on August xx, xxxx.
+The Declaration document was executed by Century Communities (the home builder) and filed in the Adams County Clerk and Recorder's Office on July 24, 2014.
 All 56 townhome lots are subject to the Declaration document.

 Each lot is subject to the covenants, conditions and restrictions provided in the Declaration.
-Article X (Owners Maintenance Obligations), Article XI (Restrictions) and Article VII (Architectural Review Committee) contain the specific restrictions applicable to each lot.
+Article 2 (Architectural Review) and Article 3 (Restrictions) contain the specific restrictions applicable to each townhome unit.

-Article X and XII of the Declaration Document contains the restrictive covenants.
-The rules and guidelines contained in the Architectural Guidelines are based on these covenants.
+Article 2 of the Declaration Document contains the restrictive covenants.
+The rules and guidelines contained in the District's Design Guidelines are based on these covenants.

-Section 4 of the Declaration Document and the Architectural Guidelines lists the modifications and improvements to lots that require the approval of the Architectural Review Committee.
+Section 3 of the Declaration Document and the Architectural Guidelines lists the modifications and improvements to Townhome Units that require the approval of the Design Review Committee.

 |